AI Assistant for Developers on Mac

 - 01Open the deployment UI.
 Ask GuideLayer how to set environment variables and trigger a build.

-- 02Follow the reticle through the settings you haven't clicked before.
+- 02Follow the Guide Strip through the settings you haven't clicked before.

 - 03Save the walkthrough for the next service you add.